zhangzhongjun/VFSSSE/README.md

 Implementation of Verifiable Forward Secure SSE scheme

-fast: the implementation of the scheme proposed in "Forward Private Searchable Symmetric Encryption with Optimized IO Efficiency"
+fast: implementation of the scheme proposed in "Forward Private Searchable Symmetric Encryption with Optimized IO Efficiency"

-sophos:
+sophos: implementation of the scheme proposed in "Forward Secure Searchable Encryption"

+sophos: implementation of the scheme proposed in "Forward Secure Searchable Encryption", it is a verifiable version of sophos

+zhangscheme: our scheme

 # Pre-requisites